 \section{How In-Context Documents Impact Surface Answer Statistics}

-\paragraph{Metrics} Unlike evaluating short, mostly entity answers \citep{rajpurkar-etal-2016-squad, fisch-etal-2019-mrqa}, evaluating the \textit{overall} quality of long-form answers~\citep{krishna-etal-2021-hurdles,xu-etal-2023-critical} is notoriously difficult for both humans and machines.
-In this section, we look at metrics that have been shown to correlate with specific aspects (e.g., fluency, coherence) \citep{xu-etal-2023-critical} of answers, to quantify the differences between answers generated from different LMs or with different evidence documents. \begin{itemize}[noitemsep,leftmargin=10px]
+\paragraph{Metrics} Unlike evaluating short, mostly entity-based answers \citep{rajpurkar-etal-2016-squad, fisch-etal-2019-mrqa}, evaluating the \textit{overall} quality of long-form answers~\citep{krishna-etal-2021-hurdles,xu-etal-2023-critical} is notoriously difficult for both humans and models.
+In this section, we look at metrics that have been shown to correlate with specific aspects (e.g., fluency, coherence) \citep{xu-etal-2023-critical} of answers, to quantify differences between answers.

-\item{\textbf{Length}: We report the number of sentences in the answer as well as number of words.
-The length is shown as a significant confounding factor in human evaluation for various tasks, with humans often preferring longer answers \citep{Sun2019HowTC, Liu2022RevisitingTG, xu-etal-2023-critical}.}

-\item{\textbf{Self-BLEU~\citep{zhu2018texygen}} {is a metric that measures the lexical diversity of generated text.} An answer is less diverse and contains more repetition if it has a higher Self-BLEU score. {Prior work \cite{xu-etal-2023-critical} also found that a lower self-bleu score correlates to better coherence.}}

-\item{\textbf{RankGen~\citep{krishna-etal-2022-rankgen}} is an encoder (based on T5-XXL) trained with large-scale contrastive learning, ranking generation given a prefix.
+\begin{itemize}[noitemsep,leftmargin=10px] \item{\textbf{Length}: We report the number of sentences and number of words in the answer paragraph.
+The length is shown as a significant confounding factor in human evaluation for various tasks, with humans often preferring longer answers \citep{Sun2019HowTC, Liu2022RevisitingTG, xu-etal-2023-critical}.} \item{\textbf{Self-BLEU~\citep{zhu2018texygen}} {measures the lexical diversity of generated text.} An answer is less diverse and contains more repetition if it has a higher Self-BLEU score. {Prior work \cite{xu-etal-2023-critical} also found that a lower Self-BLEU correlates to better coherence.}} \item{\textbf{RankGen~\citep{krishna-etal-2022-rankgen}} is a T5-XXL encoder trained with large-scale contrastive learning, ranking generation given a prefix.
 A higher RankGen score signifies a more likely continuation of the prefix.
-We measure RankGen score between the question and answers.}

-\item{\textbf{Perplexity}: We report the perplexity of the answer measured with GPT-2-XL \citep{Radford2019LanguageMA}.
+We measure RankGen score with question as the prefix.} \item{\textbf{Perplexity}: We report the perplexity of the answer measured with GPT-2-XL \citep{Radford2019LanguageMA}.
 Lower perplexity generally indicates more fluent generated text, though human-written texts~\citep{Holtzman2019TheCC} do not necessarily exhibit lower perplexity compared to model-generated text. } \end{itemize}

-\paragraph{Results} Table~\ref{tab:evallm} presents the statistics for answers generated with three base LMs with various evidence documents.
-We present statistics on seven other LMs in Appendix~\ref{appendix:otherlms}.
-Overall, prepending relevant documents yields bigger changes for both models compared to prepending random documents.
-Prepending unrelated documents has little effect on the automatic metrics for Alpaca, but impacts the generation of GPT-3.5, especially in length and Self-BLEU.
-This might be related to instruction tuning enabling LMs (Alpaca in this case) to be more robust to irrelevant prompts~\citep{webson-pavlick-2022-prompt}.